Weak competition added 6p to supermarket fuel prices

 - Published

-Drivers paid an extra 6p per litre for fuel last year at supermarkets because of weaker competition, a watchdog says.
+Drivers paid an extra 6p per litre for fuel at supermarkets last year as weak competition allowed stores to push up profit margins, a watchdog says.

-The Competition and Markets Authority (CMA) said supermarkets are usually the cheapest places to buy fuel but that big retailers had put up their margins.
+The Competition and Markets Authority said supermarkets were usually the cheapest for fuel, but the market was "not working as well as it should be".

-The regulator recommended a "fuel finder scheme" to help drivers find better prices online.
+The regulator recommended a "fuel finder scheme" to help drivers find better live prices online.

-Boss Sarah Cardell said competition was "not working as well as it should be and something needs to change swiftly".
+CMA boss Sarah Cardell said "something needs to change swiftly".

 "Drivers buying fuel at supermarkets in 2022 have paid around 6 pence per litre more than they would have done otherwise, due to the four major supermarkets increasing their margins," she said.